-- Will he be expected to be home for meals – or let you know if he will not be home?
+- Will they be expected to be home for meals — or let you know if they will not be home?

-- Will he help with younger siblings or elderly relatives?
+- Will they help with younger siblings or elderly relatives?

-- Will he have access to the family car?
+- Will they have access to the family car?

 - Are there household rules about drinking or smoking or boyfriends or girlfriends in the house?

-- Does he need to let you know if he decides to stay overnight with a friend on campus?
+- Do they need to let you know if they decide to stay overnight with a friend on campus?

-- Don’t become a caretaker for your student, or if you have been, let him know that things will be different now.
-Don’t wake him up in the morning, don’t make appointments for him, don’t do his laundry or his dishes or pay his bills.
-Don’t nag if he doesn’t seem to be doing a sufficient amount of studying.
-Encourage him to function independently – and to take responsibility for his actions.
+- Don’t become a caretaker for your student, or if you have been, let them know that things will be different now.
+Don’t wake them up in the morning, don’t make appointments for them, don’t do their laundry or dishes or pay their bills.
+Don’t nag if they don’t seem to be doing a sufficient amount of studying.
+Encourage your student to function independently — and to take responsibility for their actions.

 - Help make studying at home possible.
 Your college student will have more out-of-class work than in high school.
-Make sure he has a quiet place to study – away from siblings, family TV, other intrusions.
+Make sure they have a quiet place to study — away from siblings, family TV, other intrusions.

 - Give your student privacy.

-- Suggest that your student consider rearranging or even redecorating his room to give him the feeling of a fresh start.
+- Suggest that your student consider rearranging or even redecorating their room to give the feeling of a fresh start.
 As superficial as this may seem, it can help your student mentally prepare for a different life.

-- If your student rebels at family rules, remind him that college residence halls have rules, too.
-There are policies about drinking, smoking, guests, quiet hours, etc. He would be held accountable for his actions – even if he lived on campus.
-Remind him that as adults living in the same household, everyone needs to feel comfortable.
+- If your student rebels at family rules, remind them that college residence halls have rules, too.
+There are policies about drinking, smoking, guests, quiet hours, etc. They would be held accountable for their actions — even if they lived on campus.
+Remind your student that as adults living in the same household, everyone needs to feel comfortable.
 This may require some negotiating and compromising on everyone’s part.

 - Agree with your student on the common courtesy that adults afford each other.
 Consider each other’s expectations and comfort level.
-This may include picking up after himself, not leaving dirty dishes around, not making noise during the wee hours when others need to leave for work in the morning.
-Ask your student what you can do to help him feel like an adult living in the house.
-You may be surprised, and pleased, to learn from him what it will take to help him feel respected as an adult and what he is willing to do to help you view him that way.
+This may include picking their things up, not leaving dirty dishes around, not making noise during the wee hours when others need to leave for work in the morning.
+Ask your student what you can do to help them feel like an adult living in the house.
+You may be surprised, and pleased, to learn what it will take to help them feel respected as an adult and what they are willing to do to help you view them that way.